UNCLASSIFIED (U)

 (1) (U) Although travelers are encouraged to use the VWP, they should be advised of the risks involved and the surrendering of certain rights.
 Consequently, you should not discourage them from seeking normal visa services, although you may wish to prioritize appointments for applicants who are required to have visas to travel.

-(2) (U) When a traveler opts to apply for a visa in lieu of choosing to travel under the VWP, you must apply the same U.S. immigration law standards to the case that they would to any other visa applicant, including INA 214(b).
+(2) (U) When a traveler opts to apply for a visa in lieu of choosing to travel under the VWP, apply the same U.S. immigration law standards to the case that they would to any other visa applicant, including INA 214(b).

 (3) (U) It is important to remember that although a traveler may be a citizen or eligible national of a VWP country, this does not necessarily mean that they qualify for VWP travel.